adilk121/samkhan6623/README.md

-- 👋 Hi, I’m @samkhan6623
+- 👋 Hi, I’m Adil Khan
-- 👀 I’m interested in ...
+- 👀 PHP Developer
-- 🌱 I’m currently learning ...
+- 🌱 Codeigniter ,Laravel is in Pipeline
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Passionate to work with Innovation in the filed of Intersection of Technology and Social Sector
-- 📫 How to reach me ...
+- 📫 @mail me khan.ak065@gmail.com

 <!---
 samkhan6623/samkhan6623 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.